spyren/Mecrisp-Cube/README.md

 Instant real-time programming with Forth.
 The [Flipper Zero](https://flipperzero.one/) is an excellent portable tool for interaction with access control systems.
-But the display, the buttons, LIPO (2.1 Ah), GPIO, BLE, SD-Card, RTC, etc. make it also an ideal tool for programming on the go.
+But the display, the buttons, LIPO (2.1 Ah), GPIO, BLE, SD-Card, RTC, etc. make Flipper Zero also an ideal tool for programming on the go.
 ![](/sdcard/man/img/flipper-stlink-2.jpg)

 ## Features